alphagov/govuk-developer-docs/source/manual/business-readiness-publish-changes.html.md

 ## Updating the business readiness finder

-The content item for the business readiness finder and its email signup page are published by rummager.
+The content item for the business readiness finder and its email signup page are published by search-api.
 However the actual config is read in from [govuk-app-deployment-secrets][govuk-app-deployment-secrets].

 1. Update [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
 2. Merge the changes to [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
-3. Re-deploy Rummager so it can pick up the changes in [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
+3. Re-deploy Search API so it can pick up the changes in [govuk-app-deployment-secrets][govuk-app-deployment-secrets]

   N.B.
 If you have made changes to the facets, you may also need to re-deploy email-alert-api and finder-frontend

-4. Run the `publishing_api:publish_eu_exit_business_finder` [rake task][staging-rake-task] in rummager to publish the changes:
+4. Run the `publishing_api:publish_eu_exit_business_finder` [rake task][staging-rake-task] in search-api to publish the changes:

     ![download](images/publish-business-readiness.png)